 Storing and freezing a chocolate cake

 - To store: Chocolate cake will keep at room temperature for up to 5 days, covered.
 However, if you frost the cake, it should be stored in the fridge.
 If refrigerated, it will keep fresh for up to 2 weeks.

-More EASY vegan dessert recipes
+More vegan cake recipes you’ll enjoy

 - Preheat the oven to 180C/350F.
 Line an 8-inch springform pan or cake pan with parchment paper and set aside.

 - In a large mixing bowl, add your dry ingredients and mix well.
+Add the wet ingredients and mix until a smooth batter remains.

-- Transfer to the lined pan and bake for 25-30 minutes, or until a skewer comes out just clean.
-Allow to cool in the pan for 10 minutes, before transferring to a wire rack to cool completely.
-If desired, frost the cooled cake.
+- Allow to cool in the pan for 10 minutes, before transferring to a wire rack to cool completely.
+Once cooled, frost the cake.